 Environment Agency Requirement Our Approach Your plan should show how you have thought We have carefully reviewed all drought actions from an ahead to help minimise the possible environmental impact perspective.
 We have also sequenced environmental effects of droughts.
 This means actions to provide the best possible protection for the you need to be proactive in implementing environment, balancing this with the need to maintain drought actions and consider the use of resilient supplies.
-Where we have retained drought permits environmental triggers and actions. scenarios with a higher potential environmental impact we have delayed their implementation until Level 3.
+Where we have retained drought permits environmental triggers and actions. scenarios with a higher potential environmental impact we have delayed their implementation until Level 3. have delayed their implementation until Level 5.

-New hydrological data
+1.2 New hydrological data